jlf599/JetstreamAPITutorial/README.md

 Note the possible images that you can use on the API side of Jetstream.

 ```
-openstack image list --limit 500 | grep JS-API-Featured
+openstack image list | grep Featured
 ```

-*Note: Images without the JS-API- string are destined to be boot via Atmosphere.
-Atmosphere runs various scripts during the boot process.
-If you are booting via the API then these scripts will not get executed and the booted instance may (probably) will not be usable.
-We're going to use a CentOS 7 API Featured image
+*Note: Jetstream2-built and maintained images will be called Featured-xxxxxxxx.*

 Time to boot your instance -

 ```
-openstack server create ${OS_USERNAME}-api-U-1 \
+openstack server create myusername-u22-cli \
---flavor m1.tiny \
+--flavor m3.tiny \
---image JS-API-Featured-CentOS7-Latest \
+--image Featured-Ubuntu22 \
---key-name ${OS_USERNAME}-api-key \
+--key-name myusername-ed22519-api-key \
---security-group ${OS_USERNAME}-global-ssh \
+--security-group myusername-global-ssh \
---nic net-id=${OS_USERNAME}-api-net \
+--nic net-id=auto_allocated_network \
---user-data cloud.cfg \
 --wait
 ```

+> :warning: You only need to set the *--nic net-id=auto_allocated_network* line if there are multiple networks on your allocation.
+Though it won't hurt anything to set that at any CLI launch.

-*Note that ${OS_USERNAME}-api-U-1 is the name of the running instance.
+*Note that myusername-u22-cli is the name of the running instance.
 A best practice for real usage is to pick a name that helps you identify that server.
 Each instance you boot should have a unique name; otherwise, you will have to control your instances via the UUID

 *Note on patching